GPNikol/Twelve-Tone-Toolbelt/README.md

 4. Enable saving of the state of the workspace.

-5. Enable printing of the current state of the twelve-tone matrix.
+~~5.
+Enable printing of the current state of the twelve-tone matrix.~~

 6. Enable display options to alter the appearence of the workspace.